By Cassie Bailey | Published: August 7, 2025 | Updated: April 15, 2026

 Find it in: Rome, Italy

-What: Take an epic pedaling journey to see the art, history and culture of Naples, including a 12th-century castle, the city’s most famous square, the San Carlo Opera House and more.
+What: Take an epic pedaling journey to see the art, history and culture of Naples, including a 12th-century castle, the city’s most famous square and the San Carlo Opera House.

-Cool factor: You’ll ride through the small fishing village of Borgo Marinari, where sirens seduced Ulysses.
+Cool factor: You’ll ride through the small fishing village of Borgo Marinari, where sirens seduced Ulysses in the classic tale by the poet Homer.

 Find it in: Naples, Italy

-What: Visit the most iconic destinations near Naples in one day: The seaside town of Sorrento, the idyllic isle of Capri and the archeological ruins of Pompeii, the ancient Roman city that was destroyed when Mount Vesuvius erupted in the year 79 AD.
+What: Some of the best cruises to Italy give you the chance to visit the most iconic destinations near Naples in one day.
+These include the seaside town of Sorrento, the idyllic isle of Capri and the archeological ruins of Pompeii — the ancient Roman city that was destroyed when Mount Vesuvius erupted in the year 79 AD.

 Cool factor: See the incredibly well-preserved ruins of Pompeii (thanks to their sudden burial in more than a dozen feet of ash) firsthand.